justin-p/ansible-playbook-my-linux-workstation/README.md

 ### Basic molecule usage

 - Build a container and apply the current playbook: `molecule converge`
-Note, when using converge the container is not destoryed, allowing you to quickly test changes by running this command consecutive times.
+Note, when using converge the container is not destroyed, allowing you to quickly test changes by running this command consecutive times.

 - Interact with the containers created by molecule: `molecule login`
 Note, this works great with converge allowing you to peek inside the container and manually check why things didnt work.